 Does Paxman scalp cooling involve a lot of extra work for our nursing team?

 We aim to empower the patient to take control of their own hair preparation and cap fitting for scalp cooling, ensuring that the burden on the HCP and nursing team is minimized.
 There is some additional work for your team, but this is kept to a minimum.
-Scalp cooling can make an enormous difference to the patient’s experience of chemotherapy, and is being seen by many as a gold standard of high-quality cancer care.

 Is there any information on successfully integrating scalp cooling into practice?